elephantmipt/compressors/docs/source/Distillation/callbacks.rst

 Wrappers is useful when your callback inputs something defferent then hidden states or logits, but you don't want to modify batch in your runner.

-.. automodule:: src.distillation.callbacks.wrappers
+.. automodule:: compressors.distillation.callbacks.wrappers
     :members:
     :exclude-members: on_batch_end

 Hiddens states
 -------------------------

-.. automodule:: src.distillation.callbacks.hidden_states
+.. automodule:: compressors.distillation.callbacks.hidden_states
     :members:
     :exclude-members: on_batch_end